 While Bellevue Probation has incorporated many best practices into its program, resources are limited and access for these and other human services is an ongoing issue.
 Regularly, offenders have a demonstrated need for one or more services (for example, substance abuse treatment, housing, transportation) but find they have just enough income to be ineligible for public funding yet unable to pay for these services and still meet their family's basic needs.
 Increased access to subsidized health and human services are key to preventing recidivism and increasing the offenders' chance of successful re-entry into society.
 Additionally, with the growing ethnic diversity in Bellevue, it is not unexpected that the offender population is also becoming more diverse.
-Staff report that about 10% of their clients are English Language Learners and the need for interpreters is increasing.
+Staff report that about 10% of their clients use English as a second language.
+The need for interpreters is increasing.